-- · Behave in an orderly and self-controlled way - Show respect to members of staff and each other - In class, make it possible for all pupils to learn - Treat the school buildings and school property with respect - Wear the correct uniform at all times - Accept sanctions when given - Refrain from behaving in a way that brings the school into disrepute, including when outside school
+- Behave in an orderly and self-controlled way. - Show respect to members of staff and each other. - In class, make it possible for all pupils to learn. - Move quietly around the school. - Treat the school buildings and school property with respect. - Always wear the correct uniform. - Accept sanctions when given. - Refrain from behaving in a way that brings the school into disrepute, including when outside school.